-O7.3 If the account has been paid, the claimant can obtain a cash benefit (up to certain limits) from a Medicare office.
-Alternatively they may lodge a claim by post, by fax in selected pharmacies and Rural Transaction Centres, or telephone (in rural areas throughout Australia) for a payment by Electronic Funds Transfer (EFT) or cheque.
+If the account has been paid in full the claimant can obtain a cash benefit (up to certain limits) from a Medicare Australia office.
+Alternatively they may lodge a claim by post or in the Medicare Australia office drop box, by fax in selected pharmacies and Rural Transaction Centres, or telephone (in rural areas throughout Australia) for a payment by Electronic Funds Transfer (EFT) or cheque.